 These pretty platforms feature memory foam cushioning, a secure strap that keeps your heel in place and neat quilted detailing.
 The solid heel is also ideal for anyone with plantar fasciitis.

 Athletic sandals are a great way to get the best of both worlds and lighten up your footwear while also getting the support your feet crave.
-This stylish pair is available in six colors and patterns, including a flirty floral and two sparkly hues that have caught our eye.
+This stylish pair is available in three colors and patterns.
 The shock-absorbing walking sandals also have plenty of cushioning while still feeling lightweight.

 "They help my back, hip and knee pain," one reviewer wrote.
-"My feet are very fussy and these work perfectly, very comfortable, good support, and extra bonus they're very pretty, well made," another commented.
+"My feet are very fussy and these work perfectly, very comfortable, good support and extra bonus they're very pretty," another commented.

 Wedges are always a great option when you're looking for a lift, but they're also ideal for addressing some of the foot pain that comes along with plantar fasciitis.

-This espadrille wedge has a 2" platform, molded footbed and flexible sole that makes walking a breeze.
+This espadrille wedge has a 2-inch platform, molded footbed and flexible sole that makes walking a breeze.
 It also includes Velcro straps to help you get in and out of the shoe easily.